When I heard that Georgia was getting a Bigfoot museum – Expedition Big Foot — I was stoked!

 This little museum is really well done.
 The displays were all awesome, and the artifacts they have on display are really impressive.

-Known as the world’s Largest Bigfoot Museum with 3700 square feet of self-guided exhibits.
-The museum is divided into two rooms with a small movie room, known as Sasquatch Theater where two short videos were showing while we were there (totaling about 20 minutes).
+Expedition Bigfoot is known as the world’s largest Bigfoot Museum, with 3700-square feet of self-guided exhibits.
+The museum is divided into two rooms with a small movie room, known as Sasquatch Theater, where two short videos were showing while we were there (totaling about 20 minutes).

 My kids loved both of the audio areas the best.
 It was really awesome to hear the Bigfoot sounds, and it definitely left my 4-year-old daughter asking, “So…this is real?!”
 My son listened to the story of the “Ape Canyon Attack” over and over, he loved it so much.
 The Ape Canyon Attack display was my favorite — it was so well done.